michaelbironneau/analyst/README.md

 Analyst is an automated data analyst (to some extent).
 It provides a facility to create Excel reports driven by arbitrarily complex or long-running SQL queries.

-The queries can even be combined and manipulated in-memory using SQL (so you can query different sources and join the results).
+The queries can even be combined and manipulated in-memory using a SQL-like language called [QL](https://godoc.org/github.com/cznic/ql) (so you can query different sources and join the results).

 If you try and to the same thing in Excel using PowerQuery or a macro, you'll usually crash Excel.